2 boys credited with saving baby sister from Crossville house fire

-CROSSVILLE (WATE) – Two boys are being credited with saving their baby sister when their house caught on fire last week.
-The home, though, was a total loss.
+CROSSVILLE, Tenn.
+(WATE) – Two boys are being credited with saving their baby sister when their house caught on fire last week.

+It happened on Harrison Avenue last Tuesday around 6:30 p.m., according to Fire Chief Mike Turner.

 “I was breathing heavy.
 My legs were shaking.
 I was kind of scared at the time too,” Elyjah Brockway said.
 “I grabbed my sister and ran out of the house telling Donnie to get out too.”

+The fire spread rapidly to a nearby closet and into the upstairs area.
+The home is a total loss.

-The brothers only had seconds to escape.
-The boys credit their survival instincts to fire safety lessons in both school and at home.
+The brothers only had seconds to escape and they credit their survival instincts to fire safety lessons in both school and at home.

 “Our family has been doing fire drills on what to do if we had a fire and all that,” Donnie Strong said.